ilg-deprecated/arm-none-eabi-gcc-build/README.md

   ~/Downloads/arm-none-eabi-gcc-build.git
 ```

-To build the latest version:
+To build the latest macOS version:

 ```console
 $ caffeinate bash ~/Downloads/arm-none-eabi-gcc-build.git/scripts/build.sh --osx
 ```

+To build the Windows and GNU/Linux versions, use `--linux64 --win64` or `--linux32 --win32`.

-To build one of the previous versions:
+To build one of the previous macOS versions:

 ```console
 $ RELEASE_VERSION=5.4.1-1.1 caffeinate bash ~/Downloads/arm-none-eabi-gcc-build.git/scripts/build.sh --osx